2027 Election: Groups Seeking to Register as Political Parties With INEC Surge

 Baba-Ahmed speaks on the 2027 election

-Legit.ng earlier reported that Former President Bola Tinubu's aide, Hakeem Baba-Ahmed, has criticised the coalition movement being led by former VP Atiku Abubakar and ex-Kaduna Governor Nasir El-Rufai.
+Legit.ng earlier reported that President Bola Tinubu's former aide, Hakeem Baba-Ahmed, criticised the coalition movement being led by former vice president Atiku Abubakar and ex-Kaduna governor Nasir El-Rufai.

-Baba-Ahmed, in a recent interview, explained that the current leaders in the coalition movement are not different from those in the ruling APC.
+Baba-Ahmed, in an interview, explained that the current leaders in the coalition movement are not different from those in the ruling APC.

 Read also